Feira De Santana Bahia, Brazil Travel Guide

 The year separates into a distinct rainy season and a drier period.
 The rainy season typically runs from March or April through July or August.
 May, June, and July often receive the heaviest rainfall.
 During these months, expect tropical downpours, which can be intense but usually do not last all day.

 The drier season generally occurs from September to February.
-This period brings less precipitation and slightly higher temperatures, making for sunnier days.
+This period offers less precipitation and slightly higher temperatures, making for sunnier days.
 Even during the drier months, occasional summer showers occur, offering a brief cooling effect.

 Feira de Santana does not experience monsoons or hurricanes.
 However, prepare for occasional strong tropical downpours during the wet season.